 These and other investments are supporting more than 170,000 jobs in New York's clean energy sector as of 2022 and over 3,000 percent growth in the distributed solar sector since 2011.

-To reduce greenhouse gas emissions and improve air quality, New York has also adopted zero-emission vehicle regulations, including requiring all new passenger cars and light-duty trucks sold in the State be zero emission by 2035.
+To reduce greenhouse gas emissions and improve air quality, New York has also adopted zero-emission vehicle regulations, including requiring all new passenger cars and light-duty trucks sold in the State to be zero emission by 2035.

 Partnerships are continuing to advance New York's climate action with more than 400 registered and more than 130 certified Climate Smart Communities, nearly 500 Clean Energy Communities, and the State's largest community air monitoring initiative in 10 disadvantaged communities across the State to help target air pollution and combat climate change.